Gomango999/and-run/README.md

 ## Upcoming features
-- Compilation and running
+- Compiling and Running Code
     - Automatic compilation of all cpp files in a folder
-- Faster debugging, which will be done by
+- Faster Debugging
     - Tools to help find discrepant outputs based on a brute force solution and a random input generator
     - Tools to help find incorrect inputs based on a checker algorithm and a random input generator
-- Contest workspaces, which will allow
+- Generating Contest Workspaces
     - Automatic generation of multiple folders and code templates
     - Marking problems as complete
     - Seeing an overview of completed problems